-On the eve of Barack Obama’s 2008 election, many liberal Californians found their euphoria cooled by the passing of Proposition 8, banning same-sex marriage in the state.
-They did what Californians often do: got organized, found some sympathetic Hollywood money and put on a brilliant legal show, charted here over five years of testimony, appeals, cheers and tears.
+On the eve of Barack Obama’s 2008 election, many liberal Californians found their euphoria dampened by the passing of Proposition 8, banning same-sex marriage in the state.
+They did what Californians traditionally do: got organised, found some sympathetic Hollywood money and put on a brilliant legal show, here charted over five years of testimony, appeals, cheers and tears.

-The documentary is strongest during these conference-room brainstorms, similar to those of a political campaign.
-(It could have used more of Boies’s witness-demolishing courtroom eloquence.)
-The draw here is watching a careful process unfold, regardless of the outcome.
+The film is strongest during these conference-room brainstorms, similar to those of a political campaign.
+It could have used more of Boies’s witness-demolishing courtroom eloquence, but the draw here is watching a careful process unfold, regardless of the outcome.